Diorigamy/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-0x13.
-JavaScript - Objects, Scopes and Closures
+# Solutions to tasks on JavaScript - Objects, Scopes and Closures